-Gol Linhas Aereas Inteligentes SA (GOLL4), Brazil’s second-largest airline by market value, rose the most in a week after a newspaper report said it is negotiating the sale of an additional stake to Delta Air Lines Inc. (DAL)
+Gol Linhas Aereas Inteligentes SA (GOLL4), Brazil’s second-largest airline by market value, rose the most in a week after a newspaper report said it is negotiating the sale of an additional stake to Delta Air Lines Inc. (DAL:US)

 Shares rose 4 percent to 10.17 reais at the close in Sao Paulo, the biggest gain since April 17.
 Brazil’s benchmark index Bovespa rose 0.7 percent.
 Delta climbed 0.9 percent to $10.48 in New York.